-When Dylan DeMuth ’17 was a sophomore, Professor Eric Bing helped him “re-choreograph” his life.
-Now the graduating senior has conducted his own research and assisted his mentor in developing a strengths-based leadership program aimed at young people working to improve health in impoverished communities in the U.S. and Africa.
+Congratulations to Dylan DeMuth ’17, who started classes at the University of Texas School of Medicine in San Antonio in July.
+He credits Professor Eric Bing with helping him “re-choreograph” his life, putting him on track for medical school.
+As an undergraduate at SMU, DeMuth conducted his own research and assisted his mentor in developing a strengths-based leadership program aimed at young people working to improve health in impoverished communities in the U.S. and Africa.

 "Universities do not grow old; but yearly they renew their strength and live from age to age in immortal youth."
 With that statement in 1913, SMU’s first president, Robert Stewart Hyer, made a commitment for SMU in his time, but affirmed that we would be a university for all time.
 Reflecting that vision, SMU has built upon its initial offerings in the liberal arts as the core of the University along with programs in theology and music.
 We have remained young and nimble in developing professional education to serve a changing region, nation and world, adding programs in the sciences, business, engineering, law, communications and other applied areas of learning.
 Today, part of SMU’s uniqueness comes from the fusion of our liberal arts core with pre-professional and professional programs through our seven schools.
 We celebrated this tradition of looking forward as we marked the 100th anniversary of SMU’s founding April 15.
 At a briefing that day, I shared a wealth of good news with our alumni and friends: Cox School of Business is one of the few in the nation to have three M.B.A. programs ranked in the top 15 by Bloomberg BusinessWeek.
 Dedman School of Law ranks among the nation’s top 50 law schools in U.S. News & World Report.
 In another ranking, our Ph.D. program in theology and religion, offered jointly by Perkins School of Theology and the Department of Religious Studies in Dedman College, is ranked [...]